rust-lang/rfcs/text/3371-cargo-target-directories.md

 1. Wait for tools to be updated
 2. Wait for MSRVs to catch up to the cargo version introducing the option and its defaults (this could take a year or ten, I have no idea)
-3. Add a config option to `cargo` to make it the default behaviour (when there is not already a `target/` dir locally is `CARGO_TARGET_DIR` set), something like `use-user-wide-cargo-target-directories-by-default = true` and communicate so that people can try it out
+3. Add a config option to `cargo` to make it the default behaviour (when there is not already a `target/` dir locally is `CARGO_TARGET_DIR` set), something like `use-user-wide-cargo-target-base-dir-by-default = true` and communicate so that people can try it out
 4. Write a post saying "we'll do the change in version X" (where current version is like X-2 to warn 3 months before at least ?) and then only apply the change to directory where there is no `CARGO_TARGET_DIR` and no `target/` dir locally

 I expect this to take a long time and `cargo` would need to be very clear about where it puts the target directory, probably through a simple command like `cargo metadata --print-target-dir` to make it easy for CIs and scripts to use it programatically without having to parse JSON all the time like a simple `cargo metadata` would do.